Leukemia in Children

 More than 50 years ago, it was rare for any child to survive childhood leukemia.
-Happily that situation has changed for the better.
-With advances in treatment, not only do children with the disease have up to a 90% survival rate, but many also go on to live happy, productive lives.
+Happily, that situation has changed for the better.
+With advances in treatment, children with the disease have up to a 90% survival rate, with many going on to live happy, productive lives.

 Leukemia is the most common type of childhood cancer that we treat at Yale Medicine, and one in which our physicians have extensive experience.

 What is pediatric leukemia?

 Leukemia is cancer of the bone marrow, which is the factory for all of the blood cells in the body.
 Pediatric leukemia refers to this type of cancer when it occurs in patients 18 years of age or younger.
 It can affect children differently from adults, and many types of pediatric leukemia are more treatable than they would be in an adult.

 Leukemia is often described as being acute or chronic.
 Acute leukemias develop more rapidly.
 Chronic leukemia progresses relatively slowly.

 The most common and treatable form of pediatric leukemia is acute lymphocytic leukemia (ALL).
 Other acute forms include acute myelogenous leukemia (AML) and hybrid or mixed lineage leukemia.
 Chronic forms include chronic myelocytic leukemia (CML) or chronic lymphocytic leukemia (CLL).

 In many cases, leukemia is not easy to detect.
 This cancer is largely asymptomatic; when symptoms are present, they can be mistaken for other illnesses.
 Parents of children diagnosed with leukemia are often surprised by the diagnosis.

 When they are present, typical symptoms of pediatric leukemia can include:

 - Unexplained bruises on the body